-A student in Electrical Engineering will, in general, be expected to have had six months or more of practical work in manufacturing, operating, or engineering research, in addition to the time required for college residence.
+5. A student in Electrical Engineering will, in general, be expected to have had six months or more of practical work in manufacturing, operating, or engineering research, in addition to the time required for college residence.
+CALIFORNIA INSTITUTE OF TECHNOLOGY

 VII.
-SPECIAL REGULATIONS RELATING TO CANDIDACY FOR THE DOCTOR'S DEGREE FOR STUDENTS MAJORING IN CHEMISTRY
+SPECIAL REGULATIONS RELATING TO REQUIREMENTS FOR THE DOCTOR'S DEGREE FOR STUDENTS MAJORING IN CHEMISTRY

-In agreement with the general requirements for higher degrees adopted by the Committee on Graduate Study, as set forth in Section V, the Division of Chemistry has adopted the following special supplementary regulations:
+In agreement with the general requirements for higher degrees adopted by the Committee on Graduate Study, as set forth in , Section V, the Division of Chemistry has adopted the following supplementary regulations: